TecArt Black Dragons Erfurt

-TecArt Black Dragons Erfurt is an ice hockey team based in Erfurt, the capital of Thuringia, Germany.
+The TecArt Black Dragons Erfurt are an ice hockey team based in Erfurt, the capital of Thuringia, Germany.
 The team currently plays in the Oberliga North, the third-highest level of ice hockey in Germany.
 It is the top team of the larger Eis Hockey Club Erfurt e.V.

 Arena

 The team plays at the 4,000-seat Eissportzentrum Erfurt, referred to locally as the Kartoffelhalle (Potato Hall).
 In 2020 the city of Erfurt approved a major expansion and renovation of the venue.

 History

 Though EHC Erfurt was founded in 1995, the Black Dragons began play in 2006.